 UPDATE: An intrepid reader pointed out to me that a version of this song performed by Pehlivan is available, under a slightly different title, on the Folkways collection “Folk and Traditional Music of Turkey” on an out of print LP, or custom made CD.
 However, if you listen to the sound clip, one can immediately tell that the Folkways recording is a completely different version than this one, which was no doubt recorded much earlier.

-8 Responses to “Tamburacı Osman Pehlivan - Anadolu Kaşık Havası”
+14 thoughts on “Tamburacı Osman Pehlivan – Anadolu Kaşık Havası

 thanks very much.